2013 Lexus CT 200h

 Visibility in the rearview mirror is pinched.
 Rounded edges around the liftgate window, rear headrests rising into the picture, even the wiper blade, all restrict the view.

-You can get real leather if you need it, in black or beige, but standard equipment is a Lexus material we like called NuLuxe, which is cheaper and friendlier to the environment, and nobody will notice it's not leather, not even you after a while.
+You can get real leather if you need it, in black or gray, but standard equipment is a Lexus material we like called NuLuxe, which is cheaper and friendlier to the environment, and nobody will notice it's not leather, not even you after a while.
 It comes in Black, Ecru (gray) or Caramel.
 Interior trim can be matte wood, silver metallic or bamboo.
 Still thinking of the environment, much of the plastic on the CT 200h is vegetable based.

 The eco-driving information is simple, without any attempt to be cute or entertaining; that is, no leaves or other dumb distracting stuff.
 EV, Eco, Normal or Power mode are indicated; fuel mileage at three different starting times; and battery status, when it's charging and when it's drawing.